 Betting News uses predicted scores advertised by free picks providers to determine the market consensus.

 Let’s expand on the above example:

-- Source 5 is predicting the Celtics win in a blowout
+- Source 5 is predicting the Celtics to beat the Lakers 120-112

 The consensus lines for that game are:

-Based on those predictions and consensus lines, we would list Bucks +2.5 (-110) at Sportsbook A (they’re offering thebest price at the consensus line) as the best bet as four out of five sources have a predicted score that would see Milwaukee cover the +2.5 point spread.
+Based on those predictions and consensus lines, we would list Celtics -2.5 (-110) at Sportsbook A (they’re offering the best price at the consensus line) as the best spread bet.
+Three out of five sources have a predicted score that would see Boston cover the spread.

-However, if the consensus point spread were to move to Bucks +1.5/Celtics -1.5 at participating sportsbooks our suggested pick would change to Celtics -1.5 (-105) at Sportsbook B. That would be because three out of five sources would be predicting that the Celtics would cover the spread and Sportsbook B is offering the best price on that pick.
+However, if the consensus point spread were to move to Celtics -3.5, our suggested pick would change.
+Why would that be?
+Only two out of five sources would be predicting that the Celtics would cover the spread.
+Therefore, Lakers +3.5 would be the best bet.

 Why Should You Trust Our NBA Consensus Picks?

-If you have any questions about our NBA picks, feel free to reach out via Twitter.
-In addition to our main Twitter (@BN_Content), all of our writers are active on Twitter.
+If you have any questions about our NBA picks, don’t hesitate to reach out to us on Twitter, either to the Betting News account (@YourBettingNews) or one of our writers, who are all active tweeters.

 Free Betting Picks